 Now let me turn to my first encounter with the USA at my first American home in New Jersey.
-Again, written on Perth Amboy quite a bit just recap here, I spent my teenagers years there, (total of 13 years as domicile in NJ) going thru middle school,high school, driving license, and US Citizen as well as my first steps in working life.
+Again, written on Perth Amboy (see posts) quite a bit just recap here, I spent my teenagers years there, (total of 13 years as domicile in NJ) going thru middle school,high school, driving license, and US Citizen as well as my first steps in working life.
 All many memories to really forget ,never have, a Panther forever!

 The State of New Jersey borders on the west by the states of Pennsylvania and Delaware, on the north by New York State, and on the south east by the Atlantic Ocean.
 It’s capital city is the historic Trenton and its biggest city is metropolitan Newark.
 Sitting in what we call, the Tri-State area of NJ, NY, and CT (Connecticut) was my area or Central NJ.
 The name for the State was given in reference to the Isle of Jersey given in honor of Sir George Carteret, a native of the island and on which these land was given in the 17C.
 New Jersey is divided into three geographical regions, such as North Jersey, under the influence of New York city ; Central Jersey, my area and we can call it neutral.
 Then, South Jersey in the valley of the Delaware and near the city of Philadelphia as influences.
 The State is divided into 21 Counties and 566 towns, last count.